phil-opp/blog_os/_posts/2015-08-25-entering-longmode.md

 [source code]: https://github.com/phil-opp/blogOS/tree/entering_longmode

 ## Some Tests
 To avoid bugs and strange errors on old CPUs we should test if the processor supports every needed feature.
-Let's start by writing an error function, that displays `ERR: ` and a given [ASCII] character.
-We add it at the end of our boot.asm:
+If not, the kernel should abort and display an error message.
+To handle errors easily, we create an error procedure in `boot.asm`.
+It prints a rudimentary `ERR: X` message, where X is an error code letter, and hangs:

 ```nasm
 ...